-In traditional Christian cemeteries in America., the bodies are buried facing east; the feet are pointed toward the east and the head to the west.
-Positioning graves this way actually started as a pagan ritual, so the dead would face the rising sun, but it continued through years based on the biblical claim that the second coming of Christ would be from the east.
+In traditional Christian cemeteries in America, the bodies are buried facing east; the feet are pointed toward the east and the head to the west.
+Positioning graves this way actually started as a pagan ritual, so the dead would face the rising sun, but it continued through the years based on the biblical claim that the second coming of Christ would be from the east.

 While many modern and secular burial grounds have abandoned this strict layout in favor of whatever’s the most efficient use of space, it’s common to see the east-west orientation in traditional Judeo-Christian cemeteries.
 What is quite uncommon is to see all the plots positioned “backwards,” oriented north-south instead.